decant09/learn-the-lingo-quiz/README.md

 ### Design
 #### Colour Scheme
 - Light Mode Palette
-I opted for a neutral color scheme throughout the website mainly using grays, whites and blacks.
-I used a bright gray colour, #EDEAF0, for backgrounds, and an off black colour for the font, #0F0916.
-Other shades of gray were used for shadowing to implement a 3D effect around buttons and borders.
+I opted for a neutral colour scheme throughout the website mainly using greys, whites, and blacks.
+I used a bright grey colour,
+#EDEAF0, for the backgrounds, and an off-black colour, #0F0916, for the font.
+Other shades of grey were used for shadowing to
+implement a 3D effect around buttons and borders.
 The main pop of colour is the purple colour, #4C2F6C, used for the background of the answer areas.
 I chose a purple colour as this is a colour representative of Scotland.
 The national emblem of Scotland is the purple thistle.
 Once this purple colour was chosen I used a colour palette website called [color-name](https://www.color-name.com/hex/4C2F6C).
 I used